‘Bold And The Beautiful’ Spoilers For Wednesday, September 18: A Lying Ridge & Brooke Reconcile

 The Bold and the Beautiful spoilers for Wednesday, September 18 tease that a certain married couple will try to patch up their relationship after an epic argument and a night apart.
 But will Brooke Logan Forrester (Katherine Kelly Lang) and Ridge Forrester’s (Thorsten Kaye) marriage ever be the same again?

 Brooke had been worried sick when Ridge did not come home the previous night.
 After they had fought about Thomas Forrester (Matthew Atkinson), he had stormed out of the house.
-He was angry because Brooke had informed him that Thomas could no longer stay with them, and that she would be keeping Douglas Forrester (Henry Joseph Samiri) from his father as well.
+He was angry because Brooke had informed him that Thomas could no longer stay with them and that she would be keeping Douglas Forrester (Henry Joseph Samiri) from his father as well.

 Even though Brooke had repeatedly tried to reach him on his cellphone, Ridge had chosen to ignore his wife’s calls, as reported by The Inquisitr.
 He was too busy getting drunk at the bar.
 In fact, he became so intoxicated that Shauna Fulton (Denise Richards) and Danny (Keith Carlos) had to drag him to the room upstairs.
 Shauna had shared the bed with him because, in his drunken stupor, he had asked her not to leave.